zhopto3/mt-exercise-5/README.md

 Download and install required software:

-    ./scripts/download_install_packages.sh
+    ./scripts/install_packages.sh

+Now install setuptools, torch, and joeyNMT as described in the exercise 4 pdf.

 Download data:

-    ./download_iwslt_2017_data.sh

-Before executing any further steps, you need to make the modifications described in the exercise pdf.
+    ./scripts/download_iwslt_2017_data.sh

+Sample training data:

+    ./scripts/sample_data.sh

+Learn BPE models, one with a vocabulary of 2000 symbols and one with a vocabulary of 5000 symbols.

+    ./scripts/learnBPE.sh

-Train a model:
+Train a word-level model and two BPE level models:

     ./scripts/train.sh